JonJagger/cyber-dojo/readme.txt

    There is scope for allowing them to identify themself if they want to but it should not be compulsory.
 This is one of my future design guidelines.
 o) I'd like to thank Olve Maudal of Tandberg for his encouragement.
-o) I've promised to run a browser-based dojo at the accu 2010 conference which starts April 14th.
-It would be great if a publically accesible dojo-server was running by then.
-o) A VirtualBox image of the server would also be nice.
 o) The dojo-server could possibly assign avatars to computers rather than participants having to manually select their avatar.
 For now I am leaving the avatar selection as a manual step because my main aim is to run the dojo